MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 A benchmark to evaluate progressive indexing in Jazero.

 ## Setup
-Here, we setup the Jazero data lake and the benchmark for evaluating table search.
+Here, we setup Thetis and the benchmark for evaluating table search.

 ### Setting Up Table Search Benchmark
 Clone the benchmark repository.